SHND/args-command-router/README.md

 app.plugin(plugins.debug('/debug'))
 ```

-## Help

-Args Command Router generates help (usage) output out of the box for you.
-By including `-h` or `--help` the help (usage) will be display on the console.

-Help switches are configurable when instantiating the Application.

-In case you want to disable default help set the configuration option `helpType` to `null`.

 ## Debug

 After a while, number of routes can increase and get complicated.
 In order to get an idea of how pathItems are connected in the tree, you can call the `app.debug()`.
 This will print the entire tree on the console.